A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints

+In this section, we state our existence and uniqueness of equilibrium result.
+We shall distinguish between buyer- and seller-dominated markets.

+\begin{definition} We say that a market is {\sl seller-dominated} if the initial aggregate position of sellers exceed that of the buyers, i.e.~if $\int x \nu(dx)>0$.
+We call the model {\sl buyer-dominated} if the buyers' aggregate initial positions exceed that of the sellers. \end{definition}

-We proceed under the following standing assumptions on the model parameters.
+We proceed under the following standing assumption on the model parameters, which is binding throughout the paper.
 The fact that the permanent impact factor $\kappa$ is assumed to be constant is needed to unify the verification arguments for the MFG and the $N$-player game.
 If only the MFG is considered, then $\kappa$ can be chosen to be a continuously differentiable function of time.

 \begin{ass} The cost coefficients satisfy \end{ass}